Frcsc/kaabu_league/README.md

-# Tigerlab Assesment

-This is a test project intended for tigerlab and it was built using a macOS device.

 ## Quick User Guide Before Running This Project

 Make sure you are in the root directory of the project, the one with `Pipfile` in it.